hashbangcode/slow-query-exercise/README.md

 WHERE cm.user_id IS NULL;
 ```

-On un-optimised tables with 100,000 items of data this query takes 15 minutes
+On un-optimised tables with 10,000 items of data this query takes around 7
-(15 mins 24 seconds).
+seconds.

 After optimizing, the query took 0.1 seconds.